 A common question among individuals new to the rehabilitation world is when to use an OT versus when to utilize a PT.
 This is a great question, but the answer is nuanced.
-One way that helped me to understand the difference is not to think of them as completely different solutions to a problem, but rather, as two different individuals looking at the same problem and solving it through their lens.
+One way that helped me understand the difference is not to think of them as completely different solutions to a problem, but rather as two different individuals looking at the same problem and solving it through their lens.

 Physical therapists (PTs) help people manage pain and improve basic movement and motor skills when sick or injured.
 They focus on preventative care but also treat and rehabilitate people with chronic injuries or illnesses.
 The job often involves being on your feet and moving patients, which means PTs are at risk of being injured themselves.

-You’ll commonly find PTs working in athletics facilities to help athletes maintain peak physical condition on and off the field.
+You’ll commonly find PTs working in athletic facilities to help athletes maintain peak physical condition on and off the field.
 Professional athletes have one of the highest incidence rates of injury among all occupations, according to the CDC, and this injury rate can affect children competing in sports too.

 Your physical therapist should examine you to develop a treatment plan that helps achieve your goals.
-They can work with people from newborns to the elderly who have injuries, disabilities, or other health concerns that could limit motor function, cause pain, or loss of function.
+They can work with people from newborns to the elderly who have injuries, disabilities, or other health concerns that could limit motor function, cause pain, or cause loss of function.